s-barsch/org/README.md

 ## Installation

-*Note: ImageMagick 6 is needed to be installed and accessible.*
+*ImageMagick 6 needs to be installed and accessible.*

 Create production built: